ferdzo/ferdzo.github.io/_posts/2022-09-01-weechat_nginx.md

 ---
 layout: post
 title: Using Nginx as subdomain proxy for Weechat relay
+excerpt_separator: <!--end_excerpt-->

 ---

 **Weechat** is an IRC client with relay options that enables us to use external applications as the frontend for Weechat.